yongler/Peggle-clone/README.md

     - When peg is hit by ball, it should light up
     - When a peg is light up, it should remain lit
     - When lit pegs are removed and ball exits the stage, new ball should be provided at the top

+- Saving
+    Note that while your application should work on all iPad sizes, persisted data need not be compatible across sizes.
+In particular, level data saved from a certain iPad size, when loaded on another iPad size, does not need to be exactly the same level (it does not need to work either)

 ## Rules of the Game
 Please write the rules of your game here.
 This section should include the